SunnySuite/Sunny.jl/joss/paper.md

    index: 10
  - name: Department of Physics and Astronomy, University of Manchester
    index: 11
+ - name: The University of Manchester at Harwell, University of Manchester
+   index: 12
+ - name: School of Physics and Astronomy, University of St Andrews
+   index: 13
  - name: Computer, Computational, and Statistical Sciences Division, Los Alamos National Laboratory
-   index: 12
+   index: 14
-date: 12 December 2024
+date: 23 December 2024
 bibliography: paper.bib
 ---